Douglas County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 30 Days

-- What Happens If You Miss the Deadline: If you fail to request a hearing within 30 days, your license will be automatically suspended, and you will lose the opportunity to challenge the suspension administratively.
+What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 30 days, your driver's license will be automatically suspended.
+There are very limited exceptions to this deadline.

 Automatic License Suspension

-Even if you request an ALR hearing, an automatic license suspension may still take effect.
-The grounds for suspension depend on whether you submitted to chemical testing (breath or blood) and the results, or if you refused testing altogether.
+Even if you plan to fight your DUI charge in criminal court, your license will likely be suspended administratively unless you act quickly.
+The grounds for suspension depend on whether you submitted to chemical testing (breath, blood, or urine) and the results, or if you refused testing altogether.

 If You Took the Breath/Blood Test and Failed

-If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08% or higher, your license will be suspended under Georgia law.
-The suspension period varies depending on prior offenses.
-You may have been issued a temporary driving permit at the time of your arrest, which is typically valid until your ALR hearing or the start of your suspension period, whichever comes first.
+If you submitted to a breath or blood test and your Blood Alcohol Concentration (BAC) was 0.08 or higher, your license will be suspended under GA law.
+The arresting officer should have provided you with a temporary driving permit, which is typically valid for 45 days.
+This temporary permit remains valid until either your ALR hearing date or the start date of your suspension, whichever comes first.

 If You Refused Testing